ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 * The :protocol pseudo-header field SHALL be "connect-ethernet".

-* The :authority pseudo-header field SHALL contain the authority of the IP proxy.
+* The :authority pseudo-header field SHALL contain the authority of the Ethernet proxy.

 * The :path and :scheme pseudo-header fields SHALL NOT be empty.
 Their values